Aldsworth: Governance

 The village is the most populous area of 'Riversmeet' electoral ward.
 This ward starts in the north at Sherborne, stretches south through Aldsworth and ends in the south at Southrop.
 The total population of the ward taken at the 2011 census was 1,766.

-The Parish Council is the level of local government in the area closest to the residents of Aldsworth.
-Old parishes were formed when there was little difference between the church and the state, the parish of Aldsworth used to be centred around the parish church.
+Aldsworth Parish Council is the level of local government closest to the residents.

 Population

-The majority of the Aldsworth population are aged between 35 and 54 and there are very few aged below 25.
+The majority of the Aldsworth population are aged between 35 and 54, with fewer aged below 25.
 There is also a greater amount of households with no dependent children than those with dependent children.

 According to Census records, the population of Aldsworth was at 288 in 1801 and continued to grow up until it peaked at 386 people in 1881.
 After this period the population slowly decreased, reaching a low of 230 in 1951.
 Since then, population levels have been at a steady rate with the majority of the residents being of a retired age or at an agricultural working age.